Rainfall and Flooding Campaign

-How Spongy is Your School?
+How Spongy is your School?

-Rainfall Observation Dates: January 13th - February 7th
+Rainfall Observation Dates: January 12th - February 9th 2026

 • Daily: Report your Rain Gauge Reading to GLOBE on the Observer App on a phone/tablet OR on the browser here.
 Make sure you sign in with your Teacher GLOBE Account